influxdata/docs-v2/content/influxdb/v2.0/process-data/common-tasks/calculate_weekly_mean.md

 Calculate a weekly mean and store it in a separate bucket.

-This example groups average temperature by week and computes the mean using the [`aggregateWindow()` function](/influxdb/v2.0/reference/flux/stdlib/built-in/transformations/aggregates/aggregatewindow/), then sends it to a new bucket (`weekly_means`).
+This example groups average temperature by week and computes the mean using the [`aggregateWindow()` function](/influxdb/v2.0/reference/flux/stdlib/built-in/transformations/aggregates/aggregatewindow/), then sends the weekly mean to a new bucket (`weekly_means`).

-This article uses [NOAA water database data](https://influx-testdata.s3.amazonaws.com/noaa.csv) and the experimental [`csv.from()` function](/influxdb/v2.0/reference/flux/stdlib/experimental/csv/from/).
+This example uses [NOAA water database data](https://influx-testdata.s3.amazonaws.com/noaa.csv) and the experimental [`csv.from()` function](/influxdb/v2.0/reference/flux/stdlib/experimental/csv/from/) to retrieve data used to calculate the weekly mean.

 ```js
 import "experimental/csv"